cloudsmith-io/cloudsmith-cli-action/CONTRIBUTION.md

 Thank you for considering contributing to the Cloudsmith CLI Install Action!
 Here are the steps to create a Pull Request (PR) and the necessary variables and secrets for GitHub Actions.
+\
+> Note: This repository uses a Husky pre-commit hook to automatically build and stage the bundled action code in `dist/index.js`.
+You should not manually edit files under `dist/`.
 ## How to Create PRs (Fork)
 ### Fork the Repository:
 - Navigate to the Cloudsmith CLI Install Action repository.